collinshen123/FastAPI-ML-App/README.md

 # FastAPI-ML-App

+To run the app use this command: uvicorn main:app --reload

 An example app that shows how to build a ML app with FastAPI and Docker.

 The starter file is [model_starter.py](model_starter.py) with a model from Hugging Face: https://huggingface.co/dandelin/vilt-b32-finetuned-vqa